Belfast for Families

 If little ones are looking for a change of scene, head for Cathedral Gardens Playpark.
 Bringing a splash of colour to Belfast’s Cathedral Quarter, this family-friendly zone features outdoor seating, a picnic area, new lighting, and fun equipment including a giant spinning hamster wheel, outdoor musical instruments, a swinging bridge, and colourful mushrooms on a carpet of rainbow grass!

-1. Something for Adults in need of an escape!
+Something for adults in need of an escape!

 For advanced age groups looking for some headspace or simply retail therapy, chill for a bit by exploring stores that champion Northern Ireland’s leading arts and crafts professionals.
 The BIAF shout out goes to

-• Born and Bred.
+- Born and Bred.
 So much more than a shop!
 On a mission to help artists thrive while making art accessible, Born and Bred showcases high quality Belfast designs.
-Meet artists at work in studio spaces while discovering clothing, jewellery, prints, homewares, cards, and candles in a beautiful space on South Ann Street.
+Discover clothing, jewellery, prints, homewares, cards and candles in a beautiful space on South Ann Street.

 Dinner